FOREX-Dollar slips to 2-week low vs yen as Treasury yields fall

 have been thin, had accelerated the move lower.

-, but was on track for a more than 16 percent fall
+, but was on track for a 17 percent fall against the

 percent to $1.0450 after falling to as low as $1.0372 the